Smartling/SmartlingHelp/_sections/gdn-projects/gdn-integration.md

 #### Well-formed HTML is important

 Smartling needs to parse your content just like a browser.
 However, Smartling necessarily parses HTML in a less forgiving way than most browsers.
-Refer to our [GDN Coding Requirements]().
+Refer to our [GDN Coding Requirements](){: .cc-active}.

 #### Remember that the GDN is a proxy service!